hoverkraft-tech/compose-action/README.md

 **Optional** The name of the compose file.
 Default `"./docker-compose.yml"`.

-### `down-options`
+### `down-flags`

-**Optional** Options to pass to the `docker-compose down` command during cleanup.
+**Optional** Used to specify flags to pass to the `docker-compose down` command during cleanup.
 Default is none.
-Primarily used to pass the `--volumes` flag if you want persistent volumes to be deleted as well during cleanup.
+Can be used to pass the `--volumes` flag, for example, if you want persistent volumes to be deleted as well during cleanup.
+A full list of flags can be found in the [docker-compose down documentation](https://docs.docker.com/compose/reference/down/).

 ## Example usage